 - Get more information about Independent Contractors and how the WCB determines their status.

-Note: If you are from another jurisdiction, are not participating in AAP, and are trucking in Manitoba or you have owner operators trucking in Manitoba, you must contact the Manitoba WCB to determine if you are required to register in Manitoba.
+Note: If you are from another jurisdiction, are not participating in AAP, and are hauling in Manitoba or you have owner operators hauling in Manitoba, you must contact the Manitoba WCB to determine if you are required to register in Manitoba.

 What payroll needs to be reported in the trucking industry?